The share market is designed to transfer money from the active to the patient.

-Statistically speaking 5% of trader/investors consistently make good money and rest consistently lose money.
+Statistically speaking, 5% of traders/investors consistently make good money and the rest consistently lose money.
 Some play with data can be found at these answers by different Quora members.

-How does share market works as layman’s point of view?
+How does the share market works in a layman’s point of view?

-Suppose in a village , all villagers decide to make a common piggy bank.
-It is decided that anyone can put money in the piggy bank and take it out any time they want.
+Suppose that in a village, all the villagers decide to create a common piggy bank.
+It is decided that anyone can put money in the piggy bank and take it out any time they desire.
 Everyone will be issued a token, on which their present value shall be written in percentages of total shares held.